SalmaRagab/products-backend/README.md

 Prerequisites:
 - For the database:
-    - Run the sql scripts that are in [this file](https://github.com/SalmaRagab/products-backend-task/blob/4032335feda27db6042bbc1d2ab8bbed838e3c33/src/database/database.queries.sql) for mysql to create the database and insert some dummy data into it
+    - Run the sql queries that are in [this file](https://github.com/SalmaRagab/products-backend-task/blob/4032335feda27db6042bbc1d2ab8bbed838e3c33/src/database/database.queries.sql) for mysql to create the database and insert some dummy data into it
 - For the project:
     - Navigate to the root folder of the project and install the dependencies using `npm install`
-    - Add `.env.development` file in the *src* folder, it should look like the `.env.sample` file already available to specify the port, database credentials and database name
+    - Add `.env.development` file in the *src* folder, it should look like the `.env.sample` file already available to specify the port, database credentials and database name. make sure to change the database name
+        - If the name of the database is changed in the `.env.development` file, it needs to be changed in the sql queries file too, because it uses the default name

 How to run?
 - To start the server use `npm start`